crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 The German word Zauber can mean both magic and spell.

-- spell = Zauber or Zaubersprüch
+- spell = Zauber or Zauberspruch
 - magic = Magie

 Stab is the usual German word for both wand and staff.
 We used: